kumarprince817138-jpg/Prince-pal/README.md

 This is my first repository.
 <br>

-i have learn github and it is very important for developer.
+i have learn github and <br>
+it is very important for developer.